Desert camping in Morocco has been one of my greatest adventures yet.

 During my visit to Morocco in November, our group spent an incredible night out under the stars camping in the Sahara.

 Before arriving we spent two days traveling south from Marrakech towards the desert.
-After a five hour drive and a night in stunning Quarzazate, we spent the next evening immersed in the vast Sahara at Erg Lihoudi Desert Camp.
+After a five hour drive and a night in stunning Ouarzazate, we spent the next evening immersed in the vast Sahara at our Luxury Desert Camp.

-This was an experience I will never forget and one I’d recommend to every last one of you.
-If you’re planning to visit Morocco, book at least one-night camping in the Sahara desert, you’ll be so happy you did.
+This was an experience I will never forget and one I’d recommend to anyone visiting Morocco.
+If you’re planning a visit, book at least one night camping in the Sahara desert, you’ll be so happy you did.

 Read on to find out what desert camping in Morocco is really like.